wibosco/CoreDataServices/README.md

 [![License](https://img.shields.io/cocoapods/l/CoreDataServices.svg?style=flat)](http://cocoapods.org/pods/CoreDataServices)
 [![Platform](https://img.shields.io/cocoapods/p/CoreDataServices.svg?style=flat)](http://cocoapods.org/pods/CoreDataServices)

-CoreDataServices is a suite of helper classes to help to remove some of the boilerplate that surrounds using Core Data.
+CoreDataServices is a suite of helper classes and categories to help to remove some of the boilerplate that surrounds using Core Data.

 ##Installation via [Cocoapods](https://cocoapods.org/)

-#### Podfile

 To integrate CoreDataServices into your Xcode project using CocoaPods, specify it in your `Podfile`: